abhishek173/Patient-Appointment-System/README.md

 # Patient-Appointment-System
 A system where patients can be added and appointments can be scheduled with notes.

+This app can Perform all the Below Operations:
+- **Functionality**
+    - **Create Patient:** User should be able to create a patient with basic info like name, mobile no, email etc.
+    - **List Patients:** User should see a dashboard with the list of patients.
+    - **Search Functionality**: The dashboard should be searchable by patient name
+    - **View Patient:** Patient detail view for each patient
+    - **Create appointment:**  User should be able to create appointments for a patient.
+    - **Stripe Integration:** A payment link should be generated for each appointment.

 # steps to setup Backend Application
 1) install Python latest version
 2) Move to Backend directory